loverajoel/jstips/_posts/en/2016-xx-xx-helpful-console-log-hacks.md

 console.log(data.value) && false
 ```

-This always evaluates to false, so it will not pause the page thread when it's hit, but it will log data to the console.
+A conditional breakpoint pauses the page thread only if the condition for the breakpoint evaluates to true.
+So by using a condition like console.log('foo') && false it's guaranteed to evaluate to false since you're putting the literal false in the AND condition.
+So this will not pause the page thread when it's hit, but it will log data to the console.
 This can also be used to count how many times a function or callback is called.

 ## Printing a function variable to console